July 2, 2020 Update

 As you are already aware, the CDA Board of Directors, San Jose Downtown Association, and IDA suspended hosting the West Coast Urban District Forum in San Jose this past March and we hope you found the 2-day virtual event valuable.
 An in-person forum was being planned for this summer; however, due to the ongoing pandemic, the West Coast Urban District Forum is officially moved to March 17-19, 2021.

 Next steps?
 As a registered attendee from the March 2020 event, please contact IDA at email@example.com to learn about your refund options.
 We appreciate your continued support and understanding as we finalized these plans, and we look forward to exploring San Jose with you next year.

-In the meantime, IDA and CDA are proceeding with sharing great forum content in an alternative fashion tomorrow, Thursday and Friday, so you can still get the most out of your West Coast Urban District Forum experience this week (minus a whole lot of hand sanitizer)!
-We are planning to hold the “virtual event” during the general time frame of our original conference, March 12-13, 2020.
-The agenda has been adapted for the online format.
+IDA and CDA hosted a virtual event to share great forum content in an alternative fashion March 12-13, 2020 so attendees could still get the most out of their West Coast Urban District Forum experience this week (minus a whole lot of hand sanitizer)!
+The agenda was adapted for the online format.

 Thursday, March 12, 2020

 8:30 a.m. – 10:00 a.m.
 (Pacific Time) | Master Talks Sponsored by Block by Block

 – Dwayne Marsh, former Deputy Director of Government Alliance on Race and Equity (GARE)

 – CJ Johnson, Executive Director of East Oakland Black Cultural Zone Collaborative

 12:00 p.m. – 1:00 p.m.
 (Pacific Time) | Keynote Speaker with Q & A”

 – Dr. Thomas Insel, Special Advisor to the Governor Newsom on Mental Health & Chair, Steinberg Institute